A Donkey to Market

 "What are you doing?" he called.
 "You have a donkey, why don't you ride it?"

 The father and son looked at each other. “"Whatever we do, someone has something to say about it!”
-At last they agreed to travel as they see fit to do, "and put up with the blame as it comes."
+At last they agreed to travel as they see fit, and put up with the blame as it comes.

 And so the farmer and his son went on and reached the village of Kompang.
-There they sold the donkey for a very good price, and to a good family, too.
+They sold the donkey for a very good price, and to a good family, too.
 Then the two of them returned home without any more loss of time.

 A Donkey To Market